Joshclone/C-Best-Secure-coding-practices/README.md

 public string username { get; set}
 ```

-## 13. 🤞✌👓Do not use Underscores in Identifiers 🤞✌👓
+## 13. Do not use Underscores in Identifiers

 ```C#
 ///<summary>